heronwood/heronwood.github.io/governance/covenants-conditions-and-restrictions.md

 The approval of two-thirds (2/3) of the total voting membership shall be required for any of the following:

-1. The abandonment or termination of the PUD status of the project, except for abandonment or termination, if any, provided by law in the case of substantial destruction by fire or other casualty or in the case of a taking by condemnation or erninent domain.
+1. The abandonment or termination of the PUD status of the project, except for abandonment or termination, if any, provided by law in the case of substantial destruction by fire or other casualty or in the case of a taking by condemnation or eminent domain.

 2. The effectuation of any decision by the owners association to initiate or terminate professional management and assume self-management of the project.
 Any management agreement for the project shall be terminable by the Association for cause upon thirty (30) days written notice thereof, and the term of any such agreement may not exceed one year, renewable by agreement of the parties for successive one-year periods.

 3. Partitioning or subdividing any lot.

-4. Any act or omission seeking to abandon, partition, subdivide, encumber, sell or transfer the common areds; prnvided, however, that the granting of easements for public utilities or other public purposes consistent with the intended use of the common areas shall not be deemed a transfer within the meaning of this clause.
+4. Any act or omission seeking to abandon, partition, subdivide, encumber, sell or transfer the common areas; provided, however, that the granting of easements for public utilities or other public purposes consistent with the intended use of the common areas shall not be deemed a transfer within the meaning of this clause.

 ### Section 3.